alberto-abarzua/alberto-abarzua/README.md

 ## 🦾 3D Printed Robot Arm:

- This project consists of a 3D printable robot arm (6DOF) with it's controlling software and firmware all coded from scratch.
+ This project consists of a 3D printable robot arm (6DOF) with it's controlling software and firmware all coded and designed from scratch.

 <br>
 <a href="https://github.com/alberto-abarzua/3d_printed_robot_arm">